P4nz3rf4ust3r/genetics-test/README.md

 # genetics-test
-this is just a test!
+This is just a test to learn how to use GitHub!